With mail-order sales without face-to-face contact, the desire deepened to understand customers better.

-The mail order division continues to take on challenges.
+The mail-order department continues to take on new challenges

-There is a lineup of Kirishima products that can only be purchased at Kirishima Shuzo 's directly managed stores, such as "Kin Kirishima" and "Kuro Kirishima MELT."
-The Mail Order Division plays a major role as a sales channel for these products.
+There is a lineup of Kirishima products that can only be purchased at Kirishima Shuzo's directly managed stores, such as "Kin Kirishima" and "Kuro Kirishima MELT."
+The mail-order department plays a major role as a sales channel for these products.

-We spoke to Watanabe Hatsumi from the Mail Order Division about his daily work and challenges.
+We spoke to Hatsune Watanabe from the mail-order department about her daily work and challenges.

 However, since these products cannot be mass-produced at once, it was difficult to distribute them through the same distribution channels that sell regular honkaku shochu.